-I'm a Research Computer Scientist at USC Information Scienced Institute (ISI) Arlington (VA), doing cool research and working with cool people 😊 I enjoy solving important and interesting problems with broad research interests (knowledge has no boundaries, right?).
-My current research focus is listed below (it changes overtime, largely driven by how the world changes and who I met).
-Prior to ISI, I enjoyed 2 wonderful years in the beautiful town Amherst (MA) as a Computing Innovation Fellow (CIFellow) at University of Massachusetts Amherst (UMass).
+Hi there! 🤗 I'm a Computer Scientist by training, a Generalist at heart with broad research interests (knowledge has no boundaries, right?).
+My current research focus is listed below (it changes overtime, largely driven by how the world changes and who I meet).
+What doesn't change is that I always work on what I enjoy with people I love.
+What a blessing! 🥰 I'm my own boss now guided by Love, Peace, and Happiness.
+Before my independence, I was a Research Computer Scientist at USC Information Scienced Institute (ISI) and its AI4Health Center, and was a CIFellow at University of Massachusetts Amherst (UMass), awarded by NSF and CRA.
 I received my Ph.D. in Computer Science from University of Southern California (USC) in 2020.
-Before my PhD, I grew up in China and received my Bachelor’s degree in Software Engineering from the Harbin Institute of Technology (HIT) in China.
+Before my PhD, I grew up in China and received my Bachelor’s degree in Software Engineering from the Harbin Institute of Technology (HIT).

 Throughout my research projects, I enjoy working with people the most.
 I love learning about leadership and mentoring very much!
 My mentoring experience can be found here.

-Outside of work, I enjoy rock climbing, taking fun classes (see class list ), meditation, writing blogs, and reading books very much.
+Outside of work, I enjoy rock climbing, watching anime with my husband, taking fun classes (see class list ), writing blogs, and meditation (my fav hobby! 🧘♀️).
 Check out my misc page for more non-researchy stuff :)

 PhD in Computer Science, 2014 -- 2020